yikwill/geos-cf-gnn/README.md

 2. Understand and design a reasonable GNN model.
 4. Train this model on the GEOS-CF dataset and make any predictions at all (even poor ones).
 5. Make informed edits to the model to improve forecasting accuracy.
-6. Write an academic paper documenting the model and its results.
+6. Write an academic paper documenting our model/results and submit it for publication.

 ## Works Cited
 [1] Keller, C. A., Knowland, K. E., Duncan, B. N., Liu, J., Anderson, D. C., Das, S., ... & Pawson, S. (2021).
 Description of the NASA GEOS composition forecast modeling system GEOS‐CF v1.
 0. Journal of Advances in Modeling Earth Systems, 13(4), e2020MS002413.